 Hearty, and stick-to-your-ribs, this Slow Cooker Beef & Noodles is a cinch to make!

 Depending on the day, sometimes I like my Beef and Noodles with more broth than other times.
-Feel free to adjust the liquid to your family’s preference and to your slow cooker.
+Feel free to adjust the liquid to your family’s preference and your slow cooker.
 If you like a thicker recipe, use less liquid – and if you like it more like a soup, use more liquid.
 In my slow cooker, I used the initial can of beef broth mixed with soup mix, soup, and garlic – plus, I later added 8 cups (2 full cartons) of beef broth – which yields what you see in these pictures.

 Although my grandma and mom didn’t make their Beef and Noodles in the slow cooker, it’s my preferred method.
 I usually start the beef the night before so it’s nice and tender in the morning.
 I quickly shred it and add in some additional beef broth before going about my day.
 Then, about an hour before mealtime, I add the noodles.
 It really is that easy and you won’t believe how rich and flavorful this dish is until you try it!!